Atlas-OS/docs/docs/Getting started/Installation.md

     - [Microsoft Software Download Listing](https://ave9858.github.io/msdl)

 !!! example "Install with no USB"
     There is a way to install AtlasOS without a USB drive.
-Learn how to install AtlasOS without a USB drive by reading [this](/Getting started/Other installation methods/Install with no USB) guide.
-But if you want to set up and install AtlasOS quickly and easily, we suggest using a USB drive.
+After you downloaded the ISO, you can learn how to install AtlasOS without a USB drive by reading [this](/Getting started/Other installation methods/Install with no USB) guide.
+But if you want to set up and install AtlasOS quickly and easily, we suggest using a USB drive.S

 ## :material-usb-flash-drive-outline: Preparing your USB